-WordPress.com is the commercial arm of the WordPress software.
+The first option is perhaps the easiest.
+WordPress.com is the commercial arm of WordPress software.

 They offer free accounts with a subdomain (i.e., yourwebsite.wordpress.com) that you can sign up and use for free (no free trial period – just free forever).
 The only catch is that it’s a limited version of WordPress software.
 You can’t test out all WordPress plugins that you might want to try, etc. But the general feel and format are the same.

 In fact, now that WordPress.com allows some 3rd-party plugins (including popular ones like Yoast SEO), you can get a solid sense of whether you like the WordPress experience or not with WordPress.com.

 Also, you can even add some content to your WordPress site without worry since you can either sign up for a premium WordPress.com account or easily migrate your content to a self-hosted WordPress installation at a hosting provider when you’re done.

 - Sign up at WordPress.com

 - Add a “post” and a “page”.